HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![](/school-messenger-help/images/make-plain-text.png)

-Once the toolbar is gone, paste (command+V) in the content from the Word document into TextEdit.
-It should look like typewriter text.
+Once the toolbar goes away, paste (command+V) the content from the Word document into TextEdit.
+It should now look like typewriter text.

 ![](/school-messenger-help/images/plain-text-output.png)